 One would think that with the teen’s mother being former President Bill Clinton’s housekeeper, someone would have reinvestigated this case sooner.

 “She was walking home with her boyfriend, Frank Hannah, and a friend, Lisa.
-My aunt actually saw them walking home and she stopped and asked them if they wanted a ride,” said Lynn’s sister Lisa Smith in 2017.
+My aunt actually saw them walking home, and she stopped and asked them if they wanted a ride,” said Lynn’s sister, Lisa Smith, in 2017.
 “They said, ‘No, we are fine.’
-We since have communicated with Lisa and Lisa’s like, ‘I left.
+We since have communicated with Lisa, and Lisa’s like, ‘I left.
 Parted ways with them, and was headed home.
 They just kept walking.’
 But that’s the last time anybody’s seen her.”

-Hannah was reportedly questioned by authorities and while the details of their conversations are unknown to the public, they have been described as being inconsistent.
-Authorities did not reportedly press Hannah about his girlfriend’s whereabouts.
+Hannah was questioned by authorities and while the details of their conversations are unknown to the public, they have been described as being inconsistent.
+Authorities did not press Hannah about his girlfriend’s whereabouts.
 Early on in the investigation, Lynn’s sister Lisa claimed that Hannah stayed close by the Smith family’s side, but things soon changed.
 Just prior to going missing, Lynn was gifted a gold ring with an opal in it for her 16th birthday, and later, it was found at a pawn shop.
 It was a ring that Lynn reportedly loved and guarded fiercely.
-It is suspected that Hannah pawned the piece of jewelry, but that has not been proven.
+It is alleged that Hannah pawned the piece of jewelry, but that has not been proven.

 Lynn’s family has never given up on searching for the truth of what happened to the teen and after much persistence, the case was reopened in 2012 and reclassified as an endangered missing child case.
-Authorities reportedly stated that they have a person of interest.
+Authorities stated that they have a person of interest.